oVirt/ovirt-site/source/release/4.2.0/index.html.md

 TL;DR Don't enable all of EPEL on oVirt machines.

-The ovirt-release package enables the epel repositories and includes several specific packages that are required from there.
+The ovirt-release package enables the EPEL repositories and includes several specific packages that are required from there.
 It also enables and uses the CentOS SIG repos, for other packages.